softeng-feup/open-cx-sg/documentation/README.md

 Each of these blue blocks contain different subtasks that must be fulfilled.
 These are marked in yellow.
 Below every subtask we collected the steps that must be fulfiled in order to implement the task.

-Additionally we taged the different tasks with the labels 'priority 1-4'.
+Additionally. we taged the different tasks with the labels 'priority 1-4'.
 Thus we know in which order we will work on the individual tasks.
 On top of these labels there are labels like 'in progress', 'done' or 'to-do'.
 This shows us the current working status of the task.

 #### User interface mockups.
 Our mock-up shows what our product should approximately look like in the end.